top of page

 to ljipaaisykje, and to fierljeppe

 Local bird-watch association, instead, seek for the nests of peewits and other endangered birds now.
 Birdwatchers mark the nests, so farmers can spare them while working the land with their New Holland tractors and other heavy machines.
 Of course, these bird-watch associations became an immediate big success among Frisians.
 Many Frisians who used to seek for peewit eggs, joined these associations.
 It went viral.
-This way obtaining a permit as ‘birdwatcher’, and thus having a solid excuse to keep roaming the grasslands looking for nests (and -shush- eggs).
+This way obtaining a permit as ‘birdwatcher’, and thus having a solid excuse to keep roaming the green desert looking for nests (and -shush- eggs).

 Walking winch – The modern Mid-Frisian word ljip and the English lapwing (peewit) are similar.
 The Old English word is lǣpwince, thus leap-winch.
 Leave out winch, and leap and ljip are nearly the same (P.A.
 Kerkhof 2022).

 For the record, also some good news, without suggesting any correlation.
-Populations of foxes, birds of prey have and feral cats increased.
+Populations of foxes, birds of prey and feral cats have increased.
 Furthermore, the volume of insects has decreased dramatically.
-In the weeds, the Frisian Humpty Dumpty's are why peewits, and godwits, disappear.
-In the weeds they are.

 2. Fierljeppe